YadavYashvant/Droidploy/README.md

 # Droidploy
-Android App for making android phones work as server to deloy small services.
+Android App for making android phones work as server to deploy small services.